Professional practice

 Insurance & reinsurance

-• Assisted with advice on whether certain insurance policies prohibited the assignment of rights to amounts payable thereunder.
+• Advising on whether certain insurance policies prohibited the assignment of rights to amounts payable thereunder.

-• Assisted with an appeal as to the proper approach to two conflicting jurisdiction clauses in a tower of insurance policies.
+• An appeal as to the proper approach to two conflicting jurisdiction clauses in a tower of insurance policies.

-• Assisted with an advice on the proper construction of an excess of loss insurance policy.
+• Advising on the proper construction of an excess of loss insurance policy.

-• Assisted with an advice on whether an insurer could retrospectively reallocate losses under a tower of excess of loss contracts of reinsurance so as to increase its recoveries from a particular layer.
+• Advising on whether an insurer could retrospectively reallocate losses under a tower of excess of loss contracts of reinsurance so as to increase its recoveries from a particular layer.

 International Trade & Transport